omarmagdy217/Data-Analysis-Professional/SQL Querying Projects/Query Parch and Posey Database - Project/README.md

 - Which Accounts had the largest smallest order?
 - What region had the highest total order amount?

-Data retrieved from these queries is then exported to **CSV** and opened in **Excel** to generate summary visualizations reported in the `report.pdf` with some analysis statements.
+Data retrieved from these queries is then exported to **CSV** format and opened in **Excel** to generate summary visualizations reported in the `report.pdf` with some analysis statements.